 Hindi napigilan ni Mau ang mapaupo at mapaiyak nang tawagin ang kanyang pangalan bilang grand winner of the very first Philippine Idol, spin-off ng highly successful na American Idol.
 Nang patapos na ang programa, umiiyak pa rin ang 26-year-old singer from Lucena habang naglalakad sa stage at kinakanta ang Whitney Houston original song na On My Own.

-As the first Philippine Idol, Mau will receive a cash prize of P1 million, a recording contract with Sony-BMG, a non-exclusive contract with ABC-5 and Freemantle management company also worth one million pesos.
+As the first Philippine Idol, Mau will receive a cash prize of P1 million, a recording contract with Sony-BMG, and a non-exclusive contract with ABC-5 and Freemantle management company also worth one million pesos.

 "But because the president of ABC-5, Mr. Tonyboy Cojuangco, was so impressed by the contestants, Gian Magdangal and Jan Nieto will also receive two hundred thousand pesos each," announced Ryan.

 May kanya-kanyang kampo ang tatlong top PIdol contestants sa loob ng Araneta na nakapuwesto sa designated places ng Big Dome.
-May iwinawagayway na mahahabang orange balloons ang mga supporters ni Gian na nakaupo sa right side ng patron area; samantalang yellow balloons naman ang hawak ng mga tagahanga ni Mau na nasa left side ng stage; pero ang mga die-hard na supporters ni Jan na naka-position sa lower box right across the stage ay makikintab na blue and silver pompoms ang iwinawagayway sa tuwing tatawagin at babanggitin ang pangalan ng kanilang idolo.
+May iwinawagayway na mahahabang orange balloons ang mga supporters ni Gian na nakaupo sa right side ng patron area, samantalang yellow balloons naman ang hawak ng mga tagahanga ni Mau na nasa left side ng stage, pero ang mga die-hard na supporters ni Jan na naka-position sa lower box right across the stage ay makikintab na blue and silver pompoms ang iwinawagayway sa tuwing tatawagin at babanggitin ang pangalan ng kanilang idolo.

 In the performance night of the finals held last Saturday, December 9, sa Araneta Coliseum din, tigta-tatlong kanta ang inawit ng The Big 3.